icedev22/NanoStats/README.md

 # NanoStats

-App for getiing custom Mining Statistic from NanoPool.
+App for getiing custom Mining Statistic from NanoPool(only ETC account).